-Advertisement can, in theory, exercise a strong pressure on the editorial team.
+Advertisement can, in theory, exercise strong pressure on the editorial team.
 This happens with print products that promote goods, such as fashion magazines or tabloids.
-It doesn’t happen that a major, high quality newspaper, or a small opinion paper are influenced by the incomes coming from advertisement.
-Of course, no one likes to be refused a gain, but it is also very unpleasant to accept it from someone who intends to influence the editorial line.
+It doesn’t happen that a major, high-quality newspaper or a small opinion paper is influenced by the incomes coming from the advertisement.
+Of course, no one likes to be refused again, but it is also very unpleasant to accept it from someone who intends to influence the editorial line.

 When I refer to “paper” I mean all cases of texts and images that aim at reporting and telling facts.

-It is not important if that happens live or not.
-This definition is valid for traditional press, TV, radio and media on the Internet.
+It is not important if that happens in life or not.
+This definition is valid for traditional press, TV, radio, and media on the Internet.
 There aren’t many doubts: everyone follows a brand policy, just think about the Big Brother or the most popular local shows on Swiss TV TSI or Teleticino.
 These are very recognizable products, they have specific characteristics and a reputation.